Klaryce/FinalYearProject/README.md

 -i: output each input QCN to a single file.

-The folder QCN-Files contains the input files of the algorithm.
+The folder QCN-files contains the input files of the algorithm.
 When using the -f command to specify a input file, the algorithm will search the filename within this folder.

 The algorithm will create a folder Results which contains the solutions and some information.